rocketeers/docs/II-Concepts/Tasks.md

 ### Defining Tasks using the facade

 Rocketeer also provides you with a facade to use, if you don't want to put stuff in the config file, as it can get dirty with closures.
-I recommend you put those hooks in your `app/start/artisan.php` file if you're in Laravel, otherwise you can create a `tasks.php` file where your `rocketeer.php` file is.
+I recommend you put those hooks in your `app/start/artisan.php` file if you're in Laravel.

+Otherwise Rocketeer allows two things : creating a `.rocketeer/tasks.php` file where all your hooks are contained, or if you have more files like classes and want one file per task, you can simply create a `.rocketeer/tasks/` folder and every task you put in it will automatically be loaded by Rocketeer.

 ```php
 <?php